nrwl/nx/CONTRIBUTING.md

 - Make sure you run `yarn format`
 - Update documentation with `yarn documentation`.
 For documentation, check for spelling and grammatical errors.
 - Update your commit message to follow the guidelines below (use `yarn commit` to automate compliance)
-  - `yarn check-commit` will check to make sure your commit messages are formatted correctly
+  - Github actions will check your commit/PR title when you submit your PR to make sure that your commit message is formatted correctly once you submit your PR.
+If you'd like to check your last commit manually, you can do so via the command: `yarn check-commit`.

 #### Commit Message Guidelines